vladaindjic/DjangoMimicProduction/README.md

 $ cd prodavnicesajt
 $ python manage.py test prodavnice.tests --noinput
 ```
-Option --noinput automatically destroys the test database before each run.
+Option `--noinput` automatically destroys the test database before each run.

+Check README.txt to see how to run the Django app itself.